Have you tried an egg drop event? Your students will love these projects. You will love the detailed teacher’s guides in my resources!

 In this post, for your convenience, you may find Amazon Affiliate links to resources.
 This means that with your purchase of items Amazon will pass on small percentages to me.
 This will not create extra costs for you at all!
 It will help me keep this blog running!

-The first time we tried a STEM Challenge using an egg the students were so excited.
+After the first STEM Egg Drop.
+I knew we needed to try different activities.
 This led to the invention of several more challenges for all ages!
-I am sharing four of our Egg Events!
+I am sharing 5 Egg Events!

 - Egg Cars